Covid-19 FAQs

 I am housebound.
 When will I get my vaccination?

-Roving vaccination teams will contact patients who are registered as housebound.
+Roving vaccination teams will contact patients who are registered with their GP practice as being housebound.

 My NHS App is not updating with details of my vaccination?